 Consequences of enemy shelling in Sumy region.
 PHOTOS

-Over the past 24 hours, Russian troops shelled 34 localities in Sumy region.
-A total of 285 attacks were recorded
+Over the past day, Russian troops fired at 28 localities in Sumy region.
+A total of 271 attacks were recorded.

-According to Censor.NET, this was reported by the police of Sumy region.
+According to Censor.NET, this was reported on the police of Sumy region.

-"As a result of the occupiers' attacks, one civilian sought medical assistance, 8 private households, two cars and power lines were damaged," the statement said.

-According to the head of the Sumy MIA, Oleksiy Drozdenko, Mykolaivska, Khotynska, Yunakivska, Bilopilska, Krasnopilska, Velykopysarivska, Novoslobidska, Esmanska, Shalyhynska, Seredyno-Budska, and Znob-Novhorodska communities were shelled.
+"The attacks damaged 11 private households, a hospital building, 2 cars, an outbuilding and a non-residential building," the statement said.

 Please wait...